Zay Flowers: 2025

-In his season debut, Flowers recorded 7 receptions on 9 targets for a career-high 143 receiving yards as well as a touchdown, he also rushed the ball twice for 8 yards.
-Despite his positive showing, the Ravens lost 40-41 to the Bills.
-In Week 2, Flowers caught the ball 7 times for 75 yards in a 41-17 win over the Cleveland Browns, he also added 4 yards on the ground via 1 rush.
-In a Week 3 loss to the Detroit Lions, Flowers disappointed with 2 receptions for a season-low of 13 yards.
-During another loss in Week 4 to the Chiefs, he caught the ball 7 times for 74 yards.
-In Week 5, with starting quarterback Lamar Jackson injured, Flowers had 5 catches for 72 yards, as the Ravens would lose to the Houston Texans, 44-10.
-During a Week 6 matchup against the Los Angeles Rams, Flowers had 6 catches for 46 yards, but was involved in two lost fumbles.
-Against the Chicago Bears in Week 7, Flowers rushed once for 8 yards, while adding 63 receiving yards on 7 catches.
-During the Week 8 matchup against the Miami Dolphins, Jackson returned, allowing Flowers to have 64 yards on 5 catches.
+In his season debut, Flowers recorded 7 receptions on 9 targets for a career-high 143 receiving yards as well as a touchdown; he also rushed the ball twice for 8 yards.
+Despite his positive showing, the Ravens lost 40–41 to the Buffalo Bills after blowing a fourth-quarter lead.
+In Week 2, Flowers had seven receptions for 75 yards in a 41–17 win over the Cleveland Browns.
+He also added four yards on the ground via a rush.
+In a Week 3 loss to the Detroit Lions, Flowers disappointed with two receptions for a season-low of 13 yards.
+During another loss in Week 4 to the Kansas City Chiefs, he had seven receptions for 74 yards.
+In Week 5, with starting quarterback Lamar Jackson injured, Flowers had five catches for 72 yards, as the Ravens would lose to the Houston Texans, 44–10.
+During a Week 6 matchup against the Los Angeles Rams, Flowers had six catches for 46 yards, but was involved in two lost fumbles.
+Against the Chicago Bears in Week 7, Flowers rushed once for eight yards, while adding 63 receiving yards on seven catches.
+During the team's Week 8 matchup against the Miami Dolphins, Jackson returned, allowing Flowers to have 64 yards on five catches.
+Flowers was selected to his second consecutive Pro Bowl in December 2025.
+In Week 18 against the Pittsburgh Steelers, he recorded four receptions for 138 yards and two touchdowns.

+2026

+On April 23, 2026 the Baltimore Ravens picked up Flowers' fifth-year option worth $28 million, keeping him under contract through the 2027 season.
+On August 4, the Ravens signed Flowers to a four-year, $140 million contract extension.
+In week 1 of the 2026 season against the Indianapolis Colts, Flowers pulled in 5 receptions for 150 yards and a touchdown.